 Information on the person responsible for ensuring compliance of the breeder/supplier/user establishment with the provisions of the Directive as defined in Article 20(2) and the Regulations as defined in Regulation 44 should be provided.
-This person will be legally responsible for ensuring compliance to the conditions of the breeder/supplier/user authorisation and for governing breeder/supplier/user procedures, personnel, premises and equipment.
+This person will be legally responsible for ensuring compliance to the conditions of the breeder/supplier/user authorisation and for governing procedures, personnel, premises and equipment.

-This person should ensure that those conducting procedures, managing projects and/or charged with the euthanasia of animals kept at or used by the breeder/supplier/user have the necessary individual authorisations from the HPRA and the necessary resources, knowledge, training and supervision to exercise their responsibilities appropriately.
+This person should ensure that those conducting procedures, managing projects and/or performing euthanasia of animals kept at or used by the breeder/supplier/user have the necessary individual and project authorisations from the HPRA and the necessary resources, knowledge, training and supervision to exercise their responsibilities appropriately.

 In some cases, breeder/supplier/users may have more than one designated compliance officer (the application form allows for up to three to be named).
 This information should be captured in the application form, and the appropriate contact details for each of the compliance officers should be included in the application.